-4. Enter a new name for the scene group.

-5. Press the Return key to save the new scene group name.
+- 4. Enter a new name for the scene group. - 5.
+Press the Return key to save the new scene group name.

 The scene group title bar displays the entered name.

-For More Information on... • rendering output to an AVI file, refer to the procedure "Create a Roll/Crawl from a Scene Group" on page 5-14.
+• rendering output to an AVI file, refer to the procedure "Create a Roll/Crawl from a Scene Group" on page 5-15.